jeffersontide/box/README.md

-# Video Feedback Simulator (early version, no longer updated)
+# Video Feedback Simulator

+This is an old version that is no longer updated.
 The current version lives here: [http://aljaball.github.io/video-feedback](http://aljaball.github.io/video-feedback)